 Indy’s Child is always looking for talented, experienced freelance writers to enhance our magazine.
 If you think you would be a good fit, please read on.

 Although we welcome queries and submissions, our magazine content is based primarily on the editorial calendar we have in place for the year.
 View this calendar to see the article topics we have planned for each month’s issue.

 Our magazine is dedicated to being a local resource for our community, so we are interested in what Indy area experts and parents have to say.
 On occasion we will use material that is meant for a national audience, but our primary goal is to provide our readers with a local angle that is pertinent to them.

-If you wish to be considered as one of our freelance writers, please send an email to our editor, Susan Bryant, at [email protected] outlining your interest and experience along with several samples of your work.
+If you wish to be considered as one of our freelance writers, please send an email to our editor, Nicole Sipe, at [email protected] outlining your interest and experience along with several samples of your work.

 There are several elements to writing a feature article that give us the best response among our readers.
 Here are several points to consider when crafting your stories.